rilindo/ansible_wordpress_demo/README.md

 Testing
 -------

-This was developed on a Mac and ran against Amazon Linux 2 in a non-default VPC, with the following versions of:
+This was developed on a Mac and ran against Amazon Linux 2 in a non-default VPC in us-west-2 with AMI ID `ami-0cea098ed2ac54925` and with the following versions of:

 ```
 ansible                 6.1.0